secrdev/SECR/README.md

 1. Descriptions of vulnerabilities, severity scores, and more metadata presented simply
 2. Steps to recreate each vulnerability
 3. Steps to patch each vulnerability

-## Tech Stack

-### Frontend

-1. React + JS (planning on migrating to NextJS + TS)
-2. Vanilla CSS and custom components (planning on migrating to SCSS)

-### Backend

-1. Go, with an internal REST API that invokes nmap-vulners to scan applications and serve results

-## Run SECR